Careers

 • An extra day off on your birthday, because celebrations should be cherished.

-• A generous annual leave entitlement of 5 weeks, not to mention bank holidays.
+• A generous annual leave entitlement of 5 weeks plus bank holidays.

-• Company sick pay, because your health matters to us.
+• Company sick pay (after successful completion of probationary period), because your health matters to us.

 We really value our workforce and we’re proud to be a registered Disability Confident Employer, an Age-friendly Employer and Menopause Friendly Employer.